http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 Additionally to the above, it is important to represent those values in a form that cannot be misinterpreted.
 A good example of this is the passing of temporal values as integers - timeouts defined this way could be easily be parsed into the wrong time unit (seconds instead of milliseconds).
-Using a higher level primitive such as `Duration` will help us here.
+Using a higher level primitive such as `Duration` will help us here:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_configuration/pre/typesafe.kt"></script>

-Obviously, the above is still not very safe - a failed coercion will now fail with one of 3 different exceptions depending on if the value was missing (`IllegalStateException`), unparsable (`DateTimeParseException`) or invalid (`IllegalArgumentException`).
-The conversion code from `String -> Duration` must also be repeated for each value that we wish to parse.
+Obviously, the above is still not very safe - and what's more, a coercion could now fail with one of 3 different exceptions depending on if the value was missing (`IllegalStateException`), unparsable (`DateTimeParseException`) or invalid (`IllegalArgumentException`).
+The conversion code from `String -> Duration` must also be repeated (or extracted) for each value that we wish to parse.

 #### 3. Multiplicity
-Configuration parameters may have one or many values and need to be converted safely from the injected string representation (usually comma-separated) and into their internally represented types at application startup.
+Configuration parameters may have one or many values and need to be converted safely from the injected string representation (usually comma-separated) and into their internally represented types at application startup:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_configuration/pre/multiplicity.kt"></script>

-Once again, the splitting code will need to be repeated for each config value.
+Once again, the splitting code will need to be repeated for each config value, or extracted to a library function.

 #### 4. Security
 The configuration of a standard app will generally contain both sensitive and non-sensitive values.
-Sensitive such as application secrets, DB passwords or API keys should (as far as is reasonable) be handled in a way that avoid storing directly in memory in a readable format, where they may be inadvertently inspected or outputted into a log file.
+Sensitive such as application secrets, DB passwords or API keys should be handled in a way that avoid storing directly in memory in a readable format or long lived fashion, where they may be inadvertently inspected or outputted into a log file.

-Mistakes such as in the code below are easily done, and asking for trouble...
+Dangling code situations such as in the code below are common, and are asking for trouble...

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_configuration/pre/secrets.kt"></script>